schen0x/assets/active/active_flow.md

 ## Summary

 + the full nmap scan took 1666.20 seconds (27 minutes), in the exam, find web server first.
++ run detailed (re)scan on initial enum results with specific target in mind.

 ## prev enum